youvegottabecrazy/shellscripts/README.md

 # shell scripts
 Scripts I use to pimp out my shell. #bash4lyf, dawg.

+## bigrm

+- Sometimes bash will refuse to rm * if there are too many files in a directory.
+This works around that.
+- language: perl

 ## hogs

 - print current system resource usage.